MicrosoftDocs/azure-devops-yaml-schema/task-reference/github-release-v0.md

 **`isPreRelease`** - **Pre-release**<br>
 `boolean`.
 Optional.
 Use when `action = create || action = edit`.
 Default value: `false`.<br>
 <!-- :::editable-content name="helpMarkDown"::: -->
-Indicate whether the release should be marked as a pre-release.
+Indicates whether you want to mark the release as a pre-release.
 <!-- :::editable-content-end::: -->
 <br>